ey-apac-mufj/dapp-platform/README.md

 > In this project React.js, React Router and Tailwind CSS are used to develop the UI.
 Thirdweb (https://thirdweb.com/) library is used for interacting with blockchain.

 > In this project user can connect to ERC 4337 wallet using their personal MULLET wallet.
 Then user can check the list of communities based on the categories.
 User can enter into a particular category by purchasing the required NFT.
-Once user have the NFT user can enjoy the features of the community.
+Once user have the NFT he/she can enjoy the features of the community.

 ## Getting started